-The Department of History offers the M.A. and Ph.D. in History and in the History of Science, Medicine, and Technology.
+The Department of History is home to two graduate degree programs, offering the MA and PhD in History and in the History of Science, Medicine, and Technology (HSMT).

-In the History degree program, graduate training is organized by primary fields of study.
-Although most of our students are trained in a single field of study, students whose research interests span more than one field have the option to craft an individual plan of study.
+In the History degree program, graduate training is organized in primary fields of study.
+Although most of our students are trained in a single field, students whose research interests span more than one geographic field have the option to craft an Individual Plan of Study.

 - African History